 If the sun is not shining then taking an oral vitamin D3 supplement is highly advisable.
-It’s why I included Vitamin D3 in our weight management beverage Shake It Off.
+It’s why I included Vitamin D3 in 55+.
 And if you’re not sure your levels are high enough ask your doctor for a vitamin D blood test.

 Vitamin B12 is absolutely crucial to brain and nervous system function.
 It helps control a process in your body called methylation.
 Methylation is vital to the formation of many neurotransmitters, and methylation abnormality is a factor behind mental health problems.Vitamin B12 is crucial to the brain and nervous system.
 It helps control a process called methylation, an abnormality of which contributes to mental health problems.
 Click To Tweet

-Low B12 levels can cause a wide range of symptoms including:
+Low B12 levels can cause a wide range of signs including:

 - Lack of energy